Here's How Your Trade Fortuna Silver Mines Inc. (FSM) Aggressively Right Now

 FSM’s Market Performance

-FSM stocks went up by 0.16% for the week, with a monthly drop of -5.33% and a quarterly performance of -30.01%, while its annual performance rate touched 104.15%.
-The volatility ratio for the week stands at 5.33% while the volatility levels for the past 30 days are set at 4.87% for Fortuna Silver Mines Inc..
-The simple moving average for the period of the last 20 days is -9.97% for FSM stocks with a simple moving average of -9.48% for the last 200 days.
+FSM stocks went down by -2.03% for the week, with a monthly drop of -14.60% and a quarterly performance of -19.12%, while its annual performance rate touched 90.85%.
+The volatility ratio for the week stands at 4.73% while the volatility levels for the past 30 days are set at 5.01% for Fortuna Silver Mines Inc..
+The simple moving average for the period of the last 20 days is -9.31% for FSM stocks with a simple moving average of -11.48% for the last 200 days.

-During the last 5 trading sessions, FSM rose by +0.16%, which changed the moving average for the period of 200-days by +27.54% in comparison to the 20-day moving average, which settled at $7.08.
-In addition, Fortuna Silver Mines Inc. saw -22.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FSM fell by -2.03%, which changed the moving average for the period of 200-days by -2.34% in comparison to the 20-day moving average, which settled at $6.86.
+In addition, Fortuna Silver Mines Inc. saw -24.03% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FSM